-Note: For the fast and easy software processing of your data we re-commend to name the acquired image files according to appendix B.1. (processing and evaluation of acquired data).
+Note: For the fast and easy software processing of your data we recommend to name the acquired image files according to appendix B.1. (processing and evaluation of acquired data).

 Note: If the detection of SMA basic and target is in the same fluorescence channel (e.g. SMA basic ired and fluorescence coupled antibody ired) a strong SMA basic signal can disturb the target detection.
-We recommend to excise the SMA basic bands before target detection.
-SMA basic is not needed for calculation after blotting.